oschrenk/notes/bash.md

 Wildcards in bash are referred to as pathname expansion.
 Pathname expansion is also sometimes referred to as **globbing**

-Pathname expansion that is done by the shell (in this case bash) and not by the operating system or by the program that is being run.
+Pathname expansion that is done by the shell (in this case bash) and not by the operating system or by the program that is being run.2

 Pathname expansion "expands" the `*`, `?`, and `[...]` syntaxes when you type them as part of a command, for example: